 Work on Communication Skills

 Communication is essential in the role of a business analyst.
-If you have all of the other skills but are not good at communicating, it will be challenging.
+It will be challenging if you have all the other skills but need to improve at communicating.

 Every good business analyst will be able to communicate effectively and pay close attention to detail.
-To lead meetings with stakeholders and teams, you must have excellent communication skills.
+You must have excellent communication skills to lead meetings with stakeholders and teams.
 During the sessions, you should not be afraid to ask questions.

 You should not limit your communication skills to verbal communication; you should also be proficient in written communication.
 A business analyst should be able to convey a message simply and clearly.
-The majority of projects fail due to a lack of communication or poor communication.
+Most projects fail due to a lack of communication or poor communication.

 Seek Internship Opportunity